PlasmaPy/hack.plasmapy.org/pages/index.md

 as Python, git & GitHub, contributing to an open source project, and writing clean scientific software.

-## What is a hack week?
+## What is a hack week and hacking?

+The term hacking has a broad range of use in modern day slang.
+Hacking during the **Plasma Hack Week** event is seen as a collaborative coding session among novices, experts, and like-minded learners to work on projects and learn from each other.
+Hacking is a learn-by-doing activity, one of the best ways to further our knowledge.

-A [hack week](https://doi.org/10.1073/pnas.1717196115) is a combination of a hackathon and a summer school.
-While hackathons have traditionally prioritized collaborative code development activities, a hack week includes a pedagogical component.
-Hack weeks typically have both structured learning activities such as tutorials as well as unstructured project time.
+A [hack week](https://doi.org/10.1073/pnas.1717196115) is a combination of a hackathon (a marathon of hacking) and a summer school.
+While hackathons have traditionally prioritized collaborative code development activities, a hack week includes a teaching component.
+Hack weeks typically have both structured learning activities (such as tutorials) as well as unstructured project time.
 A hack week is a chance to:

 - Learn how to contribute to an open source project;
 - Learn new software development skills with peers;